jpbisciotti/anova/what-is-anova.md

 | Quantile regression | Q_τ(Y\|X=x) = Xβ      | Medians/quantiles |
 | Cox regression      | λ(Y\|X=x) = Xβ        | Hazards           |

-The comparison of means, specifically, is just one application of the general ANOVA framework.
+The comparison of *means* is just one application (the most common) of the general ANOVA framework.

 ## Requirements for ANOVA